NHL closing in on seeing its first female coach - NewsBreak

 “It might be a slower build than people like,” he added.
 “But I’m greatly encouraged by the change in the last two years of the role of women in hockey, which has gone from nonexistent to significant in a very short time.”

-In four years since Hayley Wickenheiser opened the door by becoming the Toronto Maple Leafs’ assistant director of player development, the league’s female hockey-related ranks have increased to nearly 30.
+In four years since Hayley Wickenheiser opened the door by becoming the Toronto Maple Leafs ' assistant director of player development, the league’s female hockey-related ranks have swelled to nearly 30.
 And that doesn’t include five NHL teams featuring female presidents.

 The Penguins are among the NHL teams leading the way.
 With two women already on their hockey staff, the Penguins expanded the list by naming U.S. Olympian Amanda Kessel as the first participant in the team’s executive management program last month.
 Vancouver is the first NHL team to hire not one but two assistant general managers in Cammi Granato and Emilie Castonguay.